-Many relationships deal with struggles and difficulties along the way.
-Emotional Focused Couples Therapy or EFT is a revolutionary technique.
+I am trained as an Emotional Focused Couples Therapist or EFT and this is a revolutionary technique.
 It is thought to bring over 70% rate of success for couples in distress and close to 90% of the couples showing improvements.

 EFT addresses individuals and couples in distress, created by events such as new stage of the relationship, moving together, having a newborn, career/job change, loss of a family member, infidelity, life transitions.
 The therapy helps partners voice their emotions, listen to one another and ultimately build a safe environment for each other.
 Whilst the relationship gets a better chance to get back in harmony and thrive.

 - It is based on Bowlby’s theory of attachment, which asserts that in distress children and adults revert to a trustworthy figure for security.
 If safety exists, the basic need for survival is met and development can further occur

 - The method addresses partners responses to each other, often raising awareness over a negative pattern and re-educating new responses